ishswar/katacoda-scenarios/cka-csr-usr/step4.md

 kubectl certificate approve john
 `{{execute}}

-Once the certificate is approved we need to extract signed certificte and save it as john.crt file
+Once the certificate is approved we need to extract signed certificate and save it as john.crt file

 - Approved certificate can be retrieved using below command